AlexBlaylock/MVC-Chall14/README.md

 I hope to never see handlebars again.
 I might come back to this in the future to clean it up, mostly just turning in to get it in.

+## note

+andrew mell helped me with my server.js file to help with my deployment to heroku

 deployed: https://damp-plateau-18831-38a245e55129.herokuapp.com/

 ![largely incomplete project lol](challenge14ss.png)